tjko/brickpico/commands.md

 Set WiFi connection mode.
 Normally this setting is not needed with modern APs.

-However, if FanPico is failing to connect to WiFi network, this couldbe due to old firmware on the AP (upgrading to latest firwmare typically helps).
+However, if FanPico is failing to connect to WiFi network, this couldbe due to old firmware on the AP (upgrading to latest firmware typically helps).
 If firmware update did not help or there is no updated firmware available, setting connection mode to synchronous can help (however this could cause FanPico to "hang" for up to 60 seconds during boot up).